mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ---

 ##### Bus Voltage Phasor Measurements
-To obtain bus voltage phasor measurements, the exact values and optimal PMU placement data are used.
-By setting `noise = true`, white Gaussian noise with a default `variance` of `1e-8` is added to the magnitude and angle values:
+To obtain bus voltage phasor measurements, we use the exact values and optimal PMU placement data.
+Setting `noise = true` adds white Gaussian noise with the default `variance` of `1e-8` to the magnitude and angle values:
 ```@example pmuStateEstimation
 @pmu(label = "!")
 for (bus, idx) in placement.bus